JoJo’s World: Big River Grille Review

 • JoJo gets the $32 Signature Ribeye.
 He says it has good flavor and perfect temperature, but not the best ribeye he’s had.
 The vegetables taste like frozen vegetables from a bag.

 • Kevin get the Classic Mac ‘n Chicken.
-He says the chicken tastes like frozen chicken from Publix or Target that has been microwaved, the pasta was bland, and the cheese was curdled.
+He says the chicken tastes like frozen chicken from Publix or Target that’s been microwaved, the pasta was bland, and the cheese was curdled.
 Farris said it may be the worst Mac ‘n Cheese he has ever tasted.

 • Matt get the Wagyu Burger, and says it tastes like a burger he could make at home.